Jian-Zhang/OAP/oap-shuffle/RPMem-shuffle/README.md

 3)  Run *ipmctl create -goal PersistentMemoryType=AppDirect* to create AD mode
 4)  Run *ndctl list -R*, you will see **region0** and **region1**.
-5)  Suppose we have 4x PMEM on two sockets.
+5)  Assume you have 4x PMEM installed on 1 node.
     a.
 Run ndctl create-namespace –m devdax -r region0 -s 120g
     b.
 Run ndctl create-namespace –m devdax –r region0 –s 120g
     c.
 Run ndctl create-namespace –m devdax –r region1 –s 120g
     d.
-Run ndctl create-namespace –m devdax –r region1 –s 120g
-    e.
-Then we will see /dev/dax0.0, /dev/dax0.1, /dev/dax1.0,
+Run ndctl create-namespace –m devdax –r region1 –s 120g This will create four namespaces, namely /dev/dax0.0, /dev/dax0.1, /dev/dax1.0, /dev/dax1.1 in that node, and it will be used as RPMem shuffle media.
-        /dev/dax1.1

-        You can change your configuration accordingly.
+        You can change your configuration (namespaces numbers, size) accordingly.

 ## 4. Configure and Validate RDMA
 ------------------------